 - In a large bowl, mix together the oats, baking powder, cinnamon, and salt.

 - Add in the milk, maple syrup, egg, coconut oil, vanilla and bananas.
 Stir well to combine.
 Gently fold in 1 cup of blueberries.

 - Carefully pour oatmeal mixture into the prepared baking dish.
 Scatter the remaining blueberries across the top.

 - Bake for 40 to 55 minutes or until the middle of the bake is set and the top is golden.
 Remove from the oven and let cool for a few minutes.
 Portion and serve.
 Top with additional fresh blueberries and nut butter, if using.
 Drizzle each portion with maple syrup if you want it a bit sweeter.

-- For storage: store in the refrigerator in an airtight container for up to 4 days.
+- Store in the refrigerator in an airtight container for up to 5 days.

 Nutrition information is automatically calculated, so should only be used as an approximation.